top of page

-From my experiences as a somatic-based, trauma-informed clinician and yoga facilitator, I have come to understand the importance of establishing safety for survivors of trauma, as well as the ongoing process of healing and recovery they live.
-These understandings guide the focus of my clinical practice as I continue to work with those impacted by complex trauma through the therapeutic and yogic services offered at my private practice.
+In the years since, my continued yogic and clinical trainings provide me opportunities to grow professionally and heal personally.
+From my experiences as a somatic-based, trauma-informed clinician and yoga facilitator, I have come to deeply appreciate the importance of establishing safety for survivors of trauma, as well as the ongoing process of healing and recovery they live.
+These understandings are central to my practice setting as I continue to work with those impacted by complex trauma through the therapeutic and yogic services offered at my private practice.

 Maryam Hasnaa

 The path of awakening to an authentic, healing self is unique for everyone.
 I offer an integrative approach to treatment that provides an empowering, holistic healing process.
-Below are names and brief descriptions of some therapeutic modalities you may expect when working with me in the therapy room.
+Below are names and brief descriptions of some therapeutic modalities that are part of the work I do.

 Attachment-Based